mlandis/phyddle/docs/source/overview.rst

 Note that  AB->A,B and AB->B,A have different ancestral states, since the states A and B are in different daughters.
+Phyddle does not need to mapping of the numbers 0-7 to the geographic ranges.
+It only uses the 0-7 encoding.
-These 0-7 states should then be used in the ``prefix.idx.anc_state.csv`` file.
+These 0-7 states should then be used in the ``prefix.idx.anc_state.csv`` file, rather than the actual states ranges.
 The order of the states is arbitrary, and should be specified in the simulation script.
+In the above example, states 2 and 3 are different, since the left daughter is in state A for 2 but the right daughter is in state A for state 3.
+However, phyddle rotates the internal nodes in the tree during formatting.
-When using encoding that depends on the left vs right orientation of the daughters, the user must specify which states are the same with the nodes rotated using ``asr_rotate`` in the config file.
+Thus, the user must specify which states are the same with the nodes rotated using ``asr_rotate`` in the config file.
-This is because phyddle rotates nodes in the tree during formatting.
 In the example, the pairs of states (2,3), (4,5), and (6,7) have the same parent and daughter states with the daughters rotated.

 .. code-block::

   'asr_rotate'        : {2 : 3,
                          3 : 2,
-                         4 : 4,
+                         4 : 5,
                          5 : 4,
                          6 : 7,
                          7 : 6 },

 .. warning::

-   Many simulation methods where states can change at cladogenesis have at default for which state is assigned to the left vs right daughter.
+   Many simulation methods where states can change at cladogenesis have a default for how states are inherited.
+For example, in a GeoSSE model if a parent with range AB has a daughters with range A and  a daughter with range B, the left daughter may always be in range A and the right daughter may always be in range B.
-   While this should not cause issues for likelihood based methods, this may cause issues for ancestral state estimation as not all patterns will be present in the data, particulary at the tips.
+   While this should not cause issues for likelihood based methods, this may cause issues for ancestral state estimation using machine learning as not all patterns will be present in the data, particulary at the tips.
 To address this, the nodes in the tree can be randomly rotated before writing the tree to file.

-Interpretting the output
+Interpreting the output
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Phyddle always estimates the same variables given a particular trained network.
 To allow for different node names on different trees, each internal node is assigned an index from 0 to n-1, where  n is the number of taxa, according to an inorder traversal on the formatted tree.